Adrian-Fid/ShoppingCartDemo/README.md

-Shopping cart demo as part of Ruby on Rails University training program for python developers at Instacart
+Shopping cart demo as part of Ruby on Rails training program for python developers at Instacart

 ## Installation: